brouberol/blog/content/managing-my-infra-like-it-s-2019.md

 ---

 With the advent of configuration management tools such as [Ansible](https://docs.ansible.com/), [Chef](https://www.chef.io/), and the like, it became easier to configure instances in a reproducible manner by defining said configuration as code.
-Tooling such as [Terraform](http://terraform.io/) made it easier to codify and provision cloud resources, such as instances, but also security groups, permissions, storage, load balancers, etc.
+[Terraform](http://terraform.io/) made it easier to codify and provision cloud resources: instances, but also security groups, permissions, storage, load balancers, etc.

 It's easy to simply think of a cloud infrastructure as a pool of compute resource.
 It is however often so much more than that.
 When executed right, The Cloud is a set of meshed services, interacting and communicating with each other (possibly with compute resources sitting in the middle).
 That applies for vast and complex infrastructures such as the one I work on at [Datadog](https://datadoghq.com), but it also applies to my ridiculously tiny personal one.
 Realizing this got me thinking.
 Why wasn't I using the same tools and techniques to manage my small infrastructure than the ones I'm using daily?